 I became a mother on March 21st 2014.
 It was nothing like I thought it would be.
 I wasn’t perusing the city with my baby on my back or taking her out for late night dinners with the husband.
 I wasn’t throwing get-togethers with friends while she slept peacefully down the hall or attending mommy and me groups with like-minded women.
-No, instead I stayed home for three months with an inconsolable infant, inhaled my meals when I actually had the time to eat, rushed home for nap time when I finally got her on a schedule that would allow for some much needed sleep and basically teetered on the brink of post natal psychosis when everyone else seemed to be loving their new found responsibilities.
+No, instead I stayed home for three months with an inconsolable infant, inhaled my meals when I actually had the time to eat, rushed home for nap time when I finally got her on a schedule and basically teetered on the brink of post natal psychosis.
+All this while everyone else seemed to be loving their new found responsibilities.
 Motherhood isn’t as easy as I thought it was supposed to be and, frankly, often times I feel trapped.
 What I do know is that everything I feel is normal, a struggle most women who find themselves in the role of daughter, sister, mother, wife and working woman deal with.
 So I share and I laugh and connect with those who can relate to me.
-I also recently left my Marketing job to pursue writing full time.
-I’m on the ultimate quest to obtain work life balance in a field I enjoy and am passionate about.
+I also recently left my full-time job to explore new opportunities, volunteer and take some time to enjoy life.